pydoit/doit/doc/tasks.rst

 see `Keyword Arguments <http://docs.python.org/tutorial/controlflow.html#keyword-arguments>`_.

 The result of the task is given by the returned value of the ``action`` function.
-So it must return a *boolean* value `True`, `None`, a dictionary or a string to indicate successful completion of the task.
-Use `False` to indicate task failed.
-If it raises an exception, it will be considered an error.
-If it returns any other type it will also be considered an error but this behavior might change in future versions.
+It must return `True`, `None`, a dictionary, or a string to indicate successful completion of the task.
+Returning `False` indicates the task generally failed.
+To provide a more detailed description of how the task failed, return an instance of :py:class:`TaskFailed` or :py:class:`TaskError`.
+If the action raises an exception, it will be considered an error.
+If the action returns a type other than the types already discussed, the action will be considered a failure, although this behavior might change in future versions.

 .. literalinclude:: tutorial/tutorial_02.py